unh-comp-master-project/unh-comp-master-project.github.io/index.md

 Master's Continuing Research (GRAD 900) is for Master's students who are in residence and need to be full time but have already completed all course requirements, have previously registered for the maximum number of thesis or project credits.
-As this grants full-time status, students are also responsible for the full time mandatory fees.
 Effective Fall 2020, GRAD 900 may be taken only once.
 However, students who need to repeat this registration may do so with permission.
 Not Graded.